fiaasco/fiaas/README.md

 FIAAS "Full Install as a Service"
 =================================

-This is a collection of Ansible roles and playbooks to setup an configure a full LAMP stack with additional services like Varnish, Memcached or Redis where required.
+This is a collection of Ansible roles and playbooks to setup an configure a full LAMP stack on Debian with additional services like Varnish, Memcached or Redis where required.
 The FIAAS playbooks generate more than just the standard service on your VM.
 FIAAS includes:
   * creation of users, vhosts, php-fpm pools, databases and solr cores
+  * firewall and fail2ban enabled
   * monitoring with Icinga2
   * backups with Attic backup
   * automatic generation of Letsencrypt certificates with acme.sh
   * services are not left with default configuration values, but are dynamically resized according to the size of the VM.
-  * PHP-FPM with worker Apache and mod proxy fcgi for best performance
+  * PHP-FPM with worker mode Apache 2.4 and mod proxy fcgi for best performance
   * optional "extra" configs to configure those few annoying exceptions which can't be added in default roles
   * Vagrant examples for local development or playbook tests